unikraft/unikraft/doc/guides/developers-internal-lib.rst

   ├── include
   │   └── uk
   │       └── [category].h
+  ├── Makefile.uk
-  └── Makefile.uk
+  └── exportsyms.uk

-The ``Config.uk`` and ``Makefile.uk`` files are fairly straightforward, you can refer to an existing API in the repo to see what they look like.
+The ``Config.uk``, ``Makefile.uk`` and ``exportsyms.uk`` files are
+fairly straightforward.
+You can refer to an existing API in the repo to see what they look like.
+Also check the corresponding sections :ref:`Application Development and Porting <lib-essential-files>`

 The header file contains the API itself and follows a generic structure that all APIs should follow; please refer to existing API header files if you'd like to see what these look like (e.g., ``libukalloc``, ``libuksched``).

 To implement a library that complies with an API, we begin by creating a similar directory structure as above, using ``uk[category][name]``